grafana/agent/docs/sources/flow/concepts/clustering.md

     minReplicas: 3
     # -- The upper limit for the number of replicas to which the autoscaler can scale up.
     maxReplicas: 8
     # -- Average Memory utilization across all relevant pods, a percentage of the requested value of the resource for the pods.
-Setting `targetMemoryUtilizationPercentage` to 0 will disable Memory scaling.
+Setting `targetMemoryUtilizationPercentage` to 0 disables Memory scaling.
     targetMemoryUtilizationPercentage: 80

 service: